g3tsyst3m/g3tsyst3m.github.io/_posts/2024-11-22-Create your own C2 using Python- Part 1.md

 Because if it wasn't for Metasploit, I likely would have never became interested in Cybersecurity at all.
 It was the pivotal moment in my life when everything started to click, at least in terms of my aspirations as certified IT geek.
 I wanted a challenge, I wanted to understand windows internals more, learn C/C++, assembly,  privilege escalation.
 Metasploit was the key to all of it.
 Well, that leads us into the reason you're here reading this today.
 I knew one day I'd want to learn how to develop my own C2 framework, and what an honor it is to present just that to you starting today!
 I get to teach you how to code something that was the very fabric of my beginnings in cybersecurity.
 I'm thrilled to dive in and explore this with all of you.
 Let's get started, cool?!  😸

 > Now, first things first.
 Don't expect this to be Havoc, Cobalt Strike, Slither, Brute Ratel, or any other number of excellent C2 frameworks out there today.
-This will bear a crude resemblance to Metasploit at best and console / text based.
+This will bear a crude resemblance to Metasploit at best, and console / text based.
 My aim is to teach you how to code a C2, not replace the already excellent ones out there today.
+This is a non-encrypted, very basic TCP socket based C2.
+It's meant to be simple and easy to learn.
 Okay, with that disclaimer behind us, let's go!

 ***The Implant/Zombie agent***
 -